shamansir/xtd/sources/peg/mdown-test/just-headings.md

 ##### Five-levelled

 Some another paragraph
-With too lines of text
+With two lines of text

 ## Two-levelled